-Through the Principal and Programme Coordinator, GPS Brookes Kochi has developed an internal and endemic approach to Academic integrity articulated through this policy.
+Through the Head of School and Programme Coordinator, GPS Brookes Kochi has developed an internal and endemic approach to Academic integrity articulated through this policy.
 Within the ongoing professional development of faculty, the programme coordinator guides the implementation of the policy within each subject to provide a continuous and developmental approach.